neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-1.md

 ## Exercise 1: Create Azure Container instance

-In this exercise, you are going to deploy an Azure container instance and review the functionalities of it.
+In this exercise, you are going to deploy an Azure container instance and review its functionalities.

-In this exercise, you will have:
+In this exercise, you will:

   + Task 1: Deploy a Docker image by using the Azure Container Instance
-  + Task 2: Review the functionality of the Azure Container Instance.
+  + Task 2: Review the functionality of the Azure Container Instance

 ### Estimated Timing:30 minutes